Mexalucard0/alen-radio/README.md

-This is a Radio System with a simple ui for QBCore users who are using **PMA-VOICE** : https://github.com/AvarianKnight/pma-voice This can be opened by the command radio and by pressing "O" Button (default)
+This is a Radio System with a simple ui for QBCore users who are using **PMA-VOICE** : https://github.com/AvarianKnight/pma-voice

+You can open the radio using the /radio command and with "O" Button (Default) But as this is using Register KeyMapping Players can change the bind by themselves in their settings.

+Credits : Alen#0007

 Join My Discord : https://discord.gg/8SYbt73AMv